-TI’s SIMPLE SWITCHER® LM257x and LM259x regulators have been a popular choice for direct current (DC)/DC buck regulation for over 20 years.
-Due to their popularity, a number of manufacturers have created similar products that seem to mirror SIMPLE SWITCHER products, yet they may not.
+TI’s SIMPLE SWITCHER® LM2576 regulator has been a popular choice for DC/DC buck regulation for over 20 years.
+But with so many different regulators out on the market, it may seem difficult choosing the right part for the job.
 Here’s what to look for when you are choosing between seemingly identical products.

-The data sheet for regulator X closely resembles the data sheet for TI’s SIMPLE SWITCHER regulator; in fact, it may look identical.
-But how well does the performance of regulator X match the critical parameters stated in its data sheet, like switching frequency and current limit?
-Good question.
-As a test, the applications engineering team at TI created a custom evaluation board to take performance and reliability bench data on TI’s SIMPLE SWITCHER 40V, 3A LM2596 buck converter, as well as three other regulator X devices – which I’ll call Xa, Xb and Xc – from various manufacturers.
+To facilitate this discussion, let’s evaluate similar pin-to-pin (P2P) drop-in alternative devices made by other manufacturers against TI’s SIMPLE SWITCHER LM2576.
+Let’s call these similar products “regulator X.” The data sheet for regulator X closely resembles the data sheet for TI’s regulator; in fact, it may look identical.
+To test how well the performance of regulator X matches its stated critical parameters such as switching frequency and current limit, the applications engineering team at TI created a custom evaluation board to take performance and reliability bench data on TI’s 40-V, 3-A LM2576 buck converter, as well as three other regulator X devices – which I’ll call Xa, Xb, Xc – from various manufacturers.

-Table 1: Current-limit comparison between TI’s SIMPLE SWITCHER LM2596 and alternative devices
+Table 2: Current-limit comparison between TI’s SIMPLE SWITCHER LM2576 and alternative devices

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.